5.1.2 |

 as an (ultimate) perfective value, not as some derivative

-value.
-(Note that a derivative value may be either a single
+(Note that a derivative value may be either a single nonultimate or

-nonultimate or nonperfective value or a value derived from a
+nonperfective value or a value derived from a blend of

-In another attempt to save the principle of life it has been
+In another attempt at saving the principle of life, it has been

 claimed that it is being human which is intrinsically valuable.

-Such a principle of human life is of course rank
+Such a principle of human life is of course blatant

 If, and insofar as, human refers merely to a biological